 For the purpose of assessing fees, applicants shall be classified as Alabama or non-Alabama students.
-Non-Alabama students (except graduate students) are required to pay a non-resident tuition fee.
-An Alabama student is a person who shall be a citizen of the United States or a resident alien and who shall have resided and maintained habitation, home, and permanent abode in the State of Alabama for at least 12 months immediately preceding current registration.
-In applying this regulation, "applicant" shall mean a person applying for admission to the institution who is married or 19 years of age; or otherwise, it shall mean parents, parent, or legal guardian of the person.
+Non-Alabama students are required to pay a non-resident tuition fee.

+An Alabama student is a person who is a citizen of the United States or a resident alien and who has resided and had habitation, home, and permanent abode in the state of Alabama for at least 12 months immediately preceding current registration.
+In applying this regulation, "applicant" will mean a person applying for admission to the institution if applicant is married or 19 years of age; otherwise, it will mean his or her parents, parent, or legal guardian.
 If the parents are divorced, residence will be determined by the residency of the parent to whom the court has granted custody.